-An estimated US$5 billion will be invested by the IT company in Indonesia over the next 15 years through the new region.
+An estimated US$5 billion will be invested by the company in Indonesia over the next 15 years through the new region.
 This includes capital expenditures on the construction of data centres, operational expenses related to ongoing utilities and facility costs, and purchases of goods and services from regional businesses.
 The investment is also estimated to sustain an average of 24,700 direct and indirect jobs annually during this time.

-These jobs will be part of the IT service management company’s supply chain in Indonesia, including construction, facility maintenance, engineering, telecommunications and jobs within the broader Indonesian economy.
+These jobs will be part of the company’s supply chain in Indonesia, including construction, facility maintenance, engineering, telecommunications and jobs within the broader Indonesian economy.
 The construction and operation of the company’s infrastructure in Indonesia are also estimated to add over IDR 155 trillion to Indonesia’s GDP over the next 15 years.

-For the Governor of Bank Indonesia, the nation’s central bank, the IT service management company’s cloud technology will help them achieve their vision and goals outlined in the Indonesia Payment Systems 2045 blueprint, fully digitalising the nation’s payment systems and integrating a multitude of stakeholders and economic activities under the guiding principles of security and data protection.
+For the Governor of Bank Indonesia, the nation’s central bank, the company’s cloud technology will help them achieve their vision and goals outlined in the Indonesia Payment Systems 2045 blueprint, fully digitalising the nation’s payment systems and integrating a multitude of stakeholders and economic activities under the guiding principles of security and data protection.

 According to another article, new research has revealed that downloads of banking and alternative lending apps grew eight times over in the first nine months of 2021.
 Users in India, the Philippines, Indonesia, and Vietnam downloaded 7.8 times as many fintech apps in August as they did in January.
 In January, those countries saw 33,824 app downloads.
 By the end of August, that figure had jumped to 264,754.
 Other findings add to the picture, revealing that the number of venture financing deals in the financial services deals in the region has gone from 9 in 2011 to 473 in 2021.